- Teeth chattering in dogs can be both a symptom of an underlying health issue such as dental pain, or a way of expressing emotions.

-Sadly, chattering can also be a sign that your dog is just starting to get old.
-Dogs tend to chatter more as they reach their later years, so don’t worry too much if you start to see this in an older dog.
-It’s simply something that will start to occur as your dog begins to age and you’ll see it across almost every breed.
-The only real thing to do here is to pay attention so that you can be sure that your dog’s chattering is just due to age and not one of the other problems we’ve discussed.
+Teeth chattering can also be a sign that your dog is starting to get older.
+Although many people including myself don’t know why, dogs tend to chatter more as they reach an older age, so you don’t need to worry if you start to see this in an older dog.
+The only real thing to do here is to pay attention so that you can be sure that your dog’s chattering is just due to age and not one of the other problems that have been discussed above.

 Frequently Asked Questions